OpenWhere/accumulo-docker/README.md

-## Single Node [Accumulo](https://accumulo.apache.org/) Instance On Docker
+## Single Node [Accumulo](https://accumulo.apache.org/) Instance On Docker sans Zookeeper, designed to be run with docker-compose
+## Multi Node  [Accumulo](https://accumulo.apache.org/) Instance, designed to be run in docker-compose, include zookeeper on separate host, use run-hadoop master and run-hadoop slave

-This work is based on [https://github.com/medined/docker-accumulo](https://github.com/medined/docker-accumulo) - Thanks :-)
+This work is based on [https://github.com/medined/docker-accumulo](https://github.com/medined/docker-accumulo) and [https://github.com/mraad/docker-accumulo](https://github.com/mraad/docker-accumulo) - Thanks :-)

 If you are using [boot2docker](http://boot2docker.io/), then you might want to up the memory and storage space.